A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation with Extra Centers

 \begin{claim} $H'_1, H'_2, \ldots, H'_p$ are $\eta$-valid sequences with respect to parameters $f, u$. \end{claim} \begin{proof} Suppose first that $f\neq f'$ is the difference parameter.
 As the first $p-1$ sequences are identical, we have that $H'_1, \ldots, H'_{p-1}$ are $\eta$-valid with respect to parameters $f, u$.
 We further have that $H'_p$ is $\eta$-valid with respect to parameters $f, u$ since it was $0$-valid with respect to parameters $f', u'$ and the only difference is that $f$ is slightly bigger than $f'$ by at most $\eta$.
+For maximality, we have by Lemma~\ref{lemma:payableimpliesopenable} that there is no payable facilities after opening $H'_p$ with respect to opening cost $f'$ and increasing the opening cost $f$ cannot introduce any new payable facilities, so $H'_p$ is also maximal with respect to $f$.